ClutchKick2207/FreeCodeCamp/README.md

 # FreeCodeCamp Course Notes

+I'll be using this repository to hosue all of the notes that I take during my time taking the official FreeCodeCamp courses, and aim to

 ## Progress:

 This table will indicate which courses I am currently working on, for easier reference as to what is finished, and what I am still working on.
 Will update as I go through more courses.